Strathfield (NSW)

 Strathfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Strathfield has one of the highest levels of cultural diversity in Australia, with 68.9% of its residents speaking a language other than English at home and 62.8% born overseas.
-Christianity is the predominant religion in Strathfield, accounting for 40.7% of the population.
-However, Hinduism is significantly overrepresented, comprising 22.2% compared to the Greater Sydney average of 11.2%.
+Strathfield has a highly diverse population, with 68.9% speaking a language other than English at home and 62.8% born overseas.
+Christianity is the predominant religion in Strathfield, accounting for 40.7%.
+However, Hinduism is significantly overrepresented, making up 22.2%, compared to Greater Sydney's average of 5.2%.

 Frequently Asked Questions - Diversity